GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-environment.md

        ```

+    Replace values of the following variables:

-    Replace `NAME` with the name of the environment.
+    +   `name`: the name of the environment.
+    +   `secret_location` (optional): the region to [replicate Secret Manager secrets to :octicons-link-external-16:](https://cloud.google.com/secret-manager/docs/choosing-replication).
+        By default, the secrets used for storing policy documents are replicated automatically.

     The application uses the environment name as unique identifier and
     incorporates it into the name of Cloud Identity groups.
 Names must therefore comply with the following